Pajama Pant Create Pattern

 Create A Pattern That Fits!

 For this lesson, you will need your measurements (as listed below in directions), and paper to draw a pattern onto.
-I always have a roll of butcher paper on hand for pattern making.
-It is economical and easy to use.
+I use butcher paper (see “supplies” above) for drawing all of my patterns.

 Learn how to create your own pattern that fits!
 By using your own measurements to draw a pattern, you will have a custom pattern that fits!
 Alter your "master pattern" to create crop pants, flare leg, low waist, high waist, larger or small waist or hip, ankle length, or shorts.
 Alter any way you wish!
 Easily change the size of the pattern.
 Add borders, a drawstring, embroidery or other details to make them uniquely yours.